What does a sagging garage door mean?

 The balance of your garage door is similar to the wheel alignment on your car; though it may be just an annoyance at first, the underlying cause is uneven wear of one or more components.
 Driving on a car with an alignment that is off wears out one tire faster than the other which can lead to expensive damage if not addressed, much in the same way as your garage door’s balance.

 When you let your garage door sag for too long, eventually one spring will become much more worn than the other.
 When that happens, there is a possibility that the over stressed spring can snap and cause serious damage to your property or anybody who happens to be standing nearby.
+Your garage door spring is arguably one of the most important components of your door system.
 Additionally, the weakened spring puts additional load on your garage door motor which often leads to premature failure and additional required repairs.
 Though not inherently dangerous, a worn out garage door motor is a huge inconvenience and can be a costly repair.

 Trust the Experts